 12.1.
-If CIT us unable to offer the accepted course at the agreed location, you will be offered a full refund of fees.
+If CIT is unable to offer the accepted course at the agreed location, you will be offered a full refund of fees.
 If the course has commenced, a refund less the used portion of pre-paid fees will be provided.
 The refund will be provided within 2 weeks from the day that you are advised that the course has been cancelled.

 12.2.
 If an alternative course/location is offered, you have the right to choose whether you wish to continue with the newly offered program/location or prefer a refund of pre-paid fees.
-If you chose to accept the new course/location a new LOO will be issued for you to sign as acceptance as well as new COE's to show the change of program/location.
+If you chose to accept the new course/location a new Letter of Offer will be issued for you to sign as acceptance as well as new COE’s to show the change of program/location.
 Under these circumstances, the obligations of CIT will have been discharged.